RoryByrne1/rorybyrne1.github.io/works/draw.md

 You can email me the drawing.
 This opens a link with a prefilled subject and body containing your drawing's URL.
 I initially wanted to send the PNG but that is impossible without a server of sorts.
 I then tested out representing the grid as ASCII art in the email body but it couldn't format well with body length restrictions.
 Then I got the idea for encoding the grid and generating links.
 I added a filter to my inbox that automatically categorises these emails.

+There is a <a href="/draw/hall-of-fame" target="new">hall of fame</a> of my favourite drawings that have been sent to me.

 I could've made this project more complex with different colours and erasing etc but it is simple on purpose and I think being able to erase is sometimes a drawback (although if you really want to you can edit the hex of a generated link).